10 Thrilling Halloween STEM ActivitiesOct. 25, 2019

 Candy Pumpkin Haunted Houses

-It’s frighteningly easy to create Halloween engineering projectsperfect for early elementary students!
+It’s frighteningly easy to create Halloween theme projects perfect for preschool and kindergarten students!
 For this activity, all you need is toothpicks and small pumpkin candies, like Brach’s Pumpkins or jelly pumpkins.
 Simply task your child to create a haunted house by building only with toothpicks and pumpkins.

 STEM learning doesn’t stop after Halloween has come and gone!
 Score spootacular fall savings to last the entire season and beyond.
-Download our renowned Talented and Gifted app for 60% off your entire first year!
+Download our renowned Talented and Gifted!
+Get 40% off your quarterly subscription or sign up for a year of exciting learning with 40% discount!

 Make it a challenge by giving your child rules to abide by during the engineering of his or her structure.
 For example, decide upon a set number of toothpicks and pumpkins, and tell your child to build the tallest tower possible given the amount of supplies allotted.
 Additionally, feel free to build more structures, like a creepy 3D witch’s hat!